Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 operational.

 The Brick can be accessed by WIFI.
 The USB connector is only used as power source and to perform a factory reset on the Brick.
+In contrast to other Bricks, an ESP32 Brick connected to USB will not show up as Brick in a Brick Viewer connected to localhost.

 If you want to use the Brick with an existing WIFI network you first have to access the web interface of the Brick.
 The web interface can be accessed by the